Putin says Russia is 'united as never before' during Shanghai Cooperation Organization meeting

-NEW DELHI (AP) — President Vladimir Putin said Tuesday that the Russian people were "united as never before," as he sought to project confidence in the wake of a short-lived revolt, at a meeting of a rare international organization where he can find a sympathetic audience.
+NEW DELHI (AP) — President Vladimir Putin said Tuesday that the Russian people are "united as never before," seeking to project confidence in the wake of a short-lived revolt while participating in a meeting of an international organization that offered him a sympathetic audience.

 The Asian security grouping, founded by Russia and China to counter Western alliances, also welcomed Iran as a new member, bringing its membership to nine nations.